davidtaing/davidtaing.github.io/_posts/2021-09-27-Building-A-Real-Estate-Application.md

 - About JWT tokens and refresh tokens.

 ## What I Like So Far
 - Loopback 4: The generated code is extremely well built and well laid out.
-In particular the OpenAPI explorer and it's "API Design First" approach is amazing.
+I'm in love with the OpenAPI explorer and it's "API Design First" approach.
 It's documentation is amazing as well, I love how they outline concepts like dependency injection, extensions & extension points.
 It has really solidified ideas such as controllers and models for me.
 - Firebase Auth Emulator: Amazing for integration testing.
 There are a few kinks like the reset password not working with chai-http, but I believe it's a relatively new project from Firebase.
 - Testing APIs with Postman
 - Unit and Integration Testing